 Combine cream cheese, sour cream, and ranch seasoning in a mixing bowl.
 Set aside.

-Sear and Bake the Pork Chops
+Cook the Pork Chops

 Place a large non-stick pan over medium-high heat and add 2 tsp. olive oil.
 Add pork chops to hot pan and sear until golden brown, 2-3 minutes per side.